hauptem/F5-Multisite-Dashboard/README.md

 - F5 BIG-IP with LTM and APM modules provisioned
 - TMOS Version: 15.0 or higher (tested on 15.x, 16.x, 17.x)
 - DNS resolver configured for PTR lookups (optional)
-- **Note:** This version (1.7) is not multi-partition compatible
+- **Note:** Version 1.7 is not multi-partition compatible.
-- All objects must be in `/Common` partition.
 Partition compatibility is planned for version 2.0.

 ---